3 Myths About Baby Formula Parents Should Ignore

 Myth #3: Formula Lacks the Complete Nutrition Baby Needs

 As previously mentioned, there are definitely differences between breast milk and baby formula, but today’s formulas are a safe and nutritious alternative to breast milk.
-The nutritional composition of baby formula is very strictly regulated.
+They strictly regulate the nutritional composition of formula.
 All infant formulas in Canada are subject to specific mandatory nutrient requirements.
 Modern formulas are designed to ensure adequate growth!

-Formula is made out of a regulated amount of water, carbohydrates, protein, fat, vitamins and minerals to meet a baby’s nutritional needs.
-As long as baby is growing according to your pediatrician’s recommendations, it’s a good sign your child is getting enough nutrition—regardless of whether you’re breastfeeding or formula-feeding.
+Baby formula is made out of a regulated amount of water, carbohydrates, protein, fat, vitamins, and minerals to meet a baby’s nutritional needs.
+As long as your baby is growing according to your pediatrician’s recommendations, your child is getting enough nutrition- regardless of whether you’re breastfeeding or formula-feeding.

 How To Make Sure Baby Is Getting Enough Nutrition From Formula?

-Make sure to add a 400IU Vitamin D drop to your baby’s bottle each day – this is recommended by Canadian Nutrition Guidelines as there is not enough Vitamin D in breastmilk (unless the parent is supplementing) or in Formula.
+Make sure to add a 400IU Vitamin D drop to your baby’s bottle each day.
+Canadian Nutrition Guidelines states that there is not enough Vitamin D in breastmilk (unless the parent is supplementing) or in Formula.

 Make sure that you follow the EXACT instructions on your Baby Formula tin or bottle.
 Proper storage, mixing, and use is essential to ensure your baby’s health and safety.
 Feed baby when they’re hungry – as baby grows their needs will change.
 Just like adults, at some points in the day you’re more hungry than others.
 Read your baby’s hunger cues and consider using a method of feeding called Paced Bottle Feeding – it can help reduce gas and prevent over feeding (ie: reducing spit ups).